 Foam sclerotherapy is the ideal option if you have varicose veins or reticular veins (larger than spider veins but smaller than varicose veins).
-This procedure is also ideal for patients with recurrent vein disease, i.e., you’ve had vein treatment before, but the vein disease has returned.
+This procedure is also ideal for you if you have recurrent vein disease, i.e., you’ve had vein treatment before, but the vein disease has returned.

 Pre-Mixed Foam Sclerotherapy